-New homes in Wokingham
+New houses for sale in Wokingham

 Located in Berkshire and just a short commute from Reading, a new home in Wokingham could be the ideal place for you if you’re looking for good transport links, a friendly local community and beautiful surrounding countryside.